 2889321 System Center 2012 Configuration Manager and System Center 2012 Endpoint Protection support for Microsoft Azure virtual machines

 - App Controller

 - Server Application Virtualization

 Microsoft Team Foundation ServerTeam Foundation Server 2012 and later versions are supported.

-Windows Server 2016 Standard or Windows 10 Pro versions are not available in the Azure Marketplace.
+Windows Server 2016 Standard is not available in the Azure Marketplace.

 Windows Server 2003 and later versions are supported for deployment in Microsoft Azure.
 Click here to see more information about running Windows Server 2003 on Azure.